A Look Into the Mental Health of Creatives and Artists

 4-minute read time

-There's a paradox within the creative arts.
-Artistic expression appears to be both beneficial and harmful for mental health.
+There's a paradox within the creative arts: artistic expression appears to be both beneficial and harmful for mental health.
+What's going on here?

 We’ll cover: